 3 Helpful / 0 Not

-Cons: Natural tee boxes aren't apparent for newbs, especially after expansion to 18 tees as some of the tees are not yet worn in and sunken markers not clearly apparent.
-Not much to look at visually with busy roads, a school yard and houses around a mostly open field.
+Cons: The park isn't much to look at visually with busy roads, a school yard and houses around a mostly open field.
 Public pathway and park users occasionally present delays.
 Mosquitoes in season can be atrocious, but this lasts only a few weeks intermittently during the summer.
 The public restrooms onsite are no longer in service, but there are convenience stores and shops a minutes drive away.

 3 of 3 people found this review helpful.

 Pros: The park is in decent shape, and its a good course to play during the winter time.
 The shape of the park makes it good for creating alternate course layouts.

 Cons: Its kinda plain, nothing too interesting about the original layout.
 No signage, a new player would likely find it tricky to get around the course without a map.

 Its in a slightly sketchy neighbourhood too.